Derick317/Typora/Softwares/Franka_and_ROS/set_up.md

 rosdep update
 ```

-are very slow.
+were very slow.
 I found that, however, the network in the PKU Library was fine.
 These steps took only a few seconds.
 If you get stuck in this problem indeed, you can refer to this [blog](https://blog.csdn.net/weixin_44023934/article/details/121242176).

 Finally, verify ROS Neotic.
 Run